lnug/speakers/README.md

 - Talks are recorded and posted onto the LNUG [Youtube](https://www.youtube.com/channel/UC-qjgj2TnRoI1ZmFFaN3FeQ) channel.  * Your permission is implied.

-## Some loose talk guidelines
+## Some loose talk guidelines (updated for the remote LNUG lockdown blues)
-- we only host live talks with speakers in the house (no video link ups)
+- ~we only host live talks with speakers in the house (no video link ups)~
+- we welcome talks from anywhere in the world, and can be live, or prerecorded
 - We prefer hands on demos and live code-in-practice or a developer story to tell over org charts, process diagrams, product demos or corporate promo material.
 - this is the London *Node.js* User group - we are a broad group of developers and touch many technlogies in our day to day lives - but try and keep the link to Node and JavaScript central to your talk

 ## First time speakers
 - Our meetup is inclusive and friendly.
 If you need some speaking mentorship - we're here to help.
 Our organizers can provide a hand in multiple ways: Review your talk, provide tips & advice regarding public speaking, help with slides and general presentation.

 **How?** Simply add a comment below your talk proposal (the github issue) that you're looking for some advice when you submit a talk.

 ## How